 In addition, the state has several poker rooms that offer card games.
 Unlike casino games, card games have never been illegal in California, and there are 66 card rooms available in the state.
 These establishments date back to 1872.

-While online casinos in California are prohibited, players can still play at sweepstakes casinos or at free online slots casinos.
+While online casinos in California are prohibited, players can still play at free online slots casinos.

 Players must be 21 or older to gamble legally in California at casinos with an alcohol license, and 18 or older at tribal casinos without an alcohol license.
 However, remember that online gambling is currently illegal in the Golden State.
-Stake.us and free online slots are available at Gambino Slots, and the sites allow players aged 18 or older to play.
+Free online slots are available at Gambino Slots, and the site allows players aged 18 or older to play.

 Players in California who want to play free online casino games must be aged 18 or older and agree to the site's T&Cs.
 To sign up, you will need verification details, such as a photo ID.